AhlemGit/Arabic-WordNet-To-SQLite/README.md

 # Arabic-WordNet-To-SQLite
-This repository holds an SQLite version of the Arabic WordNet database available in the package downloadable here: https://sourceforge.net/projects/awnbrowser/
+This repository is about how to build an SQLite version of the Arabic WordNet database available in the package "AWNBrowser_2.0.1" downloadable here: https://sourceforge.net/projects/awnbrowser/

+This is done following these steps:
+* First, identify the folder AWNBrowser_2.0.1\AWN\wordnet which contains .dat files (They are in the format of a Derby database).
-The steps of extracting the CSV files from the .dat files found in the AWNBrowser_2.0.1\AWN\wordnet are explained in the screenshots provided in the "Extracting CSV files" directory.
+* Second, install the RazorSQL tool and follow the steps explained in the screeshots provided in the folder "Extracting CSV files" of this repository, to extract the database tables in CSV format.
+* Finally, install the DB Browser for SQLite tool and use it to build the SQLite database version, as explained in screeshots found in "Building the SQLite version" folder.

-The SQLite version of the database is available here: https://drive.google.com/open?id=1naidKW2b8_9cS-DkmCJg4AA1OedlB7wc
+The SQLite version of the AWN database that we provide is available here: https://drive.google.com/open?id=1naidKW2b8_9cS-DkmCJg4AA1OedlB7wc

+We made some changes from the intial database as we added 2 tables: "WORDEXTENDED" and "FORMEXTENDED", which are copies of "WORD" and "FORM" intial tables respectively, with an additional column providing the unvocalized form of words.
+This is done in order to be able to perform sql queries using unvocalized words.